Cost Sharing

 B. Tracking

-It is the responsibility of the administrative supervisor to verify that cost sharing amounts remain available and are appropriate, especially when an awarded budget is less than the proposed budget.
+It is the department’s or school’s responsibility to verify that cost sharing amounts remain available and are appropriate, especially when an awarded budget is less than the proposed budget.

-It is the responsibility of the administrative supervisor to ensure funds used to meet the matching requirements of a contract or grant are only used once and may not be used against multiple sponsored projects.
+It is the responsibility of the school or department to ensure funds used to meet the matching requirements of a contract or grant are only used once and may not be used against multiple sponsored projects.

 Particular care must be taken to ensure costs normally included in the indirect cost rate computation are not included as cost sharing.
 Cost items such as equipment depreciation, University-furnished space, and department administration expenses are included in the indirect cost computation and must not be considered for cost sharing.
 In addition, adherence must be made to salary caps established by sponsors.
 For instance, if a faculty salary exceeds the NIH salary cap and is not reimbursable by NIH, the salary in excess of the cap may not be used as cost sharing for NIH awards.